Tang dynasty tomb figures: Animals

 The most common animals, and the most likely to be large and carefully modelled and decorated, are horses and camels.
 Both sorts range from animals without harness and saddlery to those with elaborately detailed trappings, and carrying riders or, in the case of camels, heavy loads of goods.
 At least two famous camels carry a small human orchestra.
-Dogs and farm animals, apart from some bulls at up to about 30 cm high, are more likely to be small and unglazed.
+Dogs and farm animals, apart from some bulls at up to about high, are more likely to be small and unglazed.

 Along with guardian figures and officials, statues of horses are the main type of tomb figure that is also known in other media, such as gilt-bronze or stone, and some rich tombs also contain such figures in metal.
 The camels may sometimes belong to tombs of people rich from trade, but also seem to have been associated with wealth generally.
 They are often shown with heads raised and their mouths open, and in the finest models the shaggy areas at the neck and top of the legs are carefully textured in the clay.
 The horses are the "heavenly horses" from Ferghana in the west, which under the Tang dynasty were more common in China and ceased to be a highly prized rarity.
 These were also made in pottery under the Han dynasty; the Tang examples are more realistic, if perhaps less expressive.